undrivendev/true-pokemon/README.md

-# True Pokemon Server
+# True Pokémon Server

-This is showcase project exposing a single API that, given a pokemon name, will return a description in 'Shakespearean' terms.
+This is showcase project exposing a single API that, given a pokémon name, will return a description in 'Shakespearean' terms.

 NOTE: this project has a level of complexity that I wouldn't necessarily recommend for an API with simple requirements like this one: this is meant to showcase how I would approach building a solution for a reasonably-sized project.